ajramos/cloud-certs/gcp-pcne-cert.md

             - Specify IP address
             - Specify a VPN tunnel
             - Specify a forwarding rule of internal TCP/UDP LB
-    - Automatically, by using either the console to create a Classic VPN tunnel with policy-based routing or as a route-based VPN.
+    - Option 2: Automatically, by using either the console to create a Classic VPN tunnel with policy-based routing or as a route-based VPN.
+    NOTE: You can limit which VMs would use a custom route by adding a tag to the custom route that matches a tag on the appropriate VMs.

 **Dynamic routes**